 EU Sanction on China

 Since, that sanction is Arms Embargo Sanction.
 There is a ban on export of weapons or Dual used Goods i.e. use for civil as well as military purposes.
 Chinese government took an important step.
 It violently suppressed the protest of Tiananmen Square of Beijing in 1989.
 The European Union violently suppressed it and took a strict step on Arms Embargo Sanction.
-Generally all Military Items are included in the list as to restrict all type of exporters but the scope of this Arms Embargo defined by United Kingdom is-
+The scope of this Arms Embargo defined by United Kingdom is-

 - lethal weapons, such as machine guns, large caliber weapons, bombs, torpedoes, rockets and missiles

 - It is one of the major components of the ammunition

 - military aircraft and helicopters, vessels of war, armored fighting vehicles and other such weapons platforms

 Following list prepared by UK Military.
 Arms Embargo doesn’t contain common list of items.
 So each country including UK, interpret this embargo as per its own laws and regulations.

 Trade Ban on a Chinese Company

 In April 2018, US Department of Commerce imposed ban on Chinese telecommunications-gear maker ZTE.
 US Government alleged that ZTE violated trade sanction settlement against Iran.
 Therefore, India has taken effective steps to ban Chinese goods post pandemic situation.
 Iran and North Korea supplied telecommunication equipment.
 Hence, the ZTE fined on telecommunication.